 If the RRSP has wily-old-veteran energy, the TFSA has, shall we say, brash-young-punk-who-knows-TikTok-dances energy.
 TFSAs, created to give Canadians an incentive to save money, have only been around since 2009.
 Though TFSA is an acronym for Tax-Free Savings Account, it’s a bit of a misnomer, since they’re not like garden-variety savings accounts at all.
-Like with RRSPs, funds in TFSAs can be invested in countless ways.
-And like RRSPs, TFSAs have contribution limits that vary year to year, and any unused room carries over to the following year.
-(In 2022, the annual limit is $6,000.)
+As with RRSPs, funds in TFSAs can be invested in countless ways.
+And like RRSPs, TFSAs have contribution limits that vary year-to-year, and any unused room carries over to the following year.
+(In 2023, the annual limit is $6,500.)
 And that contribution room accumulates.
-So, for example, anyone who was 18 or older in 2009 would have room for a total of $81,500 in their account in 2022.
+So, for example, anyone who was 18 or older in 2009 would have room for a total of $88,000 in their account in 2023.
 (So long as you turned 18 before 2009, you can calculate your total contribution room using this chart.)

 Here’s the big difference, though: the money you contribute to a TFSA is after-tax income.
 This means that money, and any investment growth it earns, won’t be subject to any further income tax.
 So: no taxes when you take it out.